To apply to become a JP for NSW, you need to complete the following steps.

 You need to ask a NSW Member of Parliament (MP) to nominate you for appointment as a JP.
 If an MP agrees, he or she will sign your printed nomination form, and mail it together with certified copies of your supporting documents to the Department of Justice.

-Applicants seeking MP nomination must print their application form and take it, with all original supporting documents, to the MP's office: emailed application forms and copied supporting documents (not originals) sent to an MP's office cannot be considered for nomination as originals of each are required by the nominating MP.
+Applicants seeking nomination by a member of parliament must print their application form and provide the original application, with all original supporting documents, to the MP/MLC’s office.
+Emailed application forms and copied supporting documents (not originals) sent to an MP's office cannot be considered for nomination.

 You should expect to wait a minimum of twelve weeks from the date the NSW MP forwards your application to the Department.
 This is because assessment of your application requires enquiries about your character, a National Criminal Records Check, and obtaining the approval of the Governor of NSW.